Rotisserie Duck with Pomegranate Glaze is a last minute improvisation. I planned to have a different post today, but it fell apart.

 - 1 lemon (squeeze the lemon for the juice used in the sauce, below)

 - 2 tablespoons honey

-- thin slice of fresh ginger (about the size and thickness of a quarter)
+- quarter-sized slice of fresh ginger

 - 1 thyme sprig (or 1 teaspoon dried thyme)